mariusbalcytis/webpack-bundle/UPGRADE.md

 {% end_webpack %}
 ```

+This allows extending functionality (like adding `named` for commons chunk assets)
+and still using single tag.

+## Asset providers refactored

+Asset provider functionality was refactored - this is important only
+if you implemented `AssetProviderInterface` or `CollectionResourceInterface`
+in your code.
+Changes:
-Changed `AssetResult` class - collection of assets are now `AssetItem`
+- changed `AssetResult` class - collection of assets are now `AssetItem`
-instances instead of strings.
-This is important only if you implemented
+instances instead of strings
-`AssetProviderInterface` in your code.
+- changed `AssetProviderInterface::getAssets` - it does not take `$resource`
+ as an argument anymore
+- removed `CollectionResourceInterface` interface
+- if you implement `AssetProviderInterface` and tag service with
+`maba_webpack.asset_provider`, no further configuration is needed in
+`config.yml` - `getAssets` will be always called and given assets compiled.

 # Upgrade from 0.4 to 0.5